Jonathan-Mendes/AWS_Lambda/README.md

 # AWS Lambda With DynamoDB
-Functions Lambda for Manage API AWS
+Functions Lambda for Manage API AWS, With DynamoDB